Halalaluyafail3/LuaPreprocessor/README.md

 $tostring($concat a b c;) -- "abc"
 $tostring(\$concat a b c;) -- "$concat a b c;"
 ```
 * `totokens`: Converts a string to tokens, doing the opposite function of `tostring`.
-The `$`, `totokens`, and string are replaced by the tokens read from the string.
+The symbol `$`, the name `totokens`, and string are replaced by the tokens read from the string.
 ```lua
 $totokens"abc" -- abc
 $totokens"(1+2)" -- (1+2)
 $totokens"$lua(1+2)" -- 3, the $ in the resulting tokens gets expanded after totokens finishes
 $totokens$tostring(a b c) -- a b c, tostring and totokens do opposite things
 ```
 * `notnow`: Adds 'not nows' to tokens.
-The brackets in this description are used to indicate optionality, `[number]` means a number may or may not appear.
+The brackets in this description are used to indicate optionality, `[number]` means a number may or may not appear. `number` refers to a nonnegative integer, or a floating pointer number that is exactly representable as a nonnegative integer.
 This macro is overloaded to do multiple things:
-    * `notnow [number] ;`: Adds the specified number of 'not nows' to the `$`, or one if no number is specified.
-The `notnow`, number, and `;` will be removed.
+    * `notnow [number] ;`: Adds the specified number of 'not nows' to the symbol `$`, or one if no number is specified.
+The name `notnow`, the number, and the symbol `;` will be removed.
     * `notnow [number] : symbol`: Adds the specified number of 'not now's to the symbol, or one if no number is specified.
-The `$`, `notnow`, number, and `:` will be removed.
+The symbol `$`, the name `notnow`, the number, and the symbol `:` will be removed.
     * `notnow [number] [::] bracketed token sequence`: Adds the specified number of 'not nows' to the symbols in the bracketed token sequence, or one if no number is specified.
-If `::` is not specified, `$` without 'not nows' will not be evaluated after the opening bracket.
-The `$`, `notnow`, number, `::`, and beginning and ending brackets will be removed.
+If the symbol `::` is not specified, any `$` symbols without 'not nows' will not be evaluated after the opening bracket.
+The symbol `$`, the name `notnow`, the number, the symbol `::`, and beginning and ending brackets will be removed.
-    * `notnow [number] ? [::] bracketed token sequence`: Moves the tokens inside of the bracketed token sequence to the end of the visible tokens. `$` without 'not nows' will not be evaluated after the opening bracket if `::` is not specified.
+    * `notnow [number] ? [::] bracketed token sequence`: Moves the tokens inside of the bracketed token sequence to the end of the visible tokens.
+Any `$` symbols without 'not nows' will not be evaluated after the opening bracket if the symbol `::` is not specified.
 After moving the tokens, it will scan those tokens, then add the specified number of 'not nows' to the symbols, or one if no number is specified.
-The remaining tokens are placed back, and the `$`, `notnow`, number, `?`, `::`, and beginning and ending brackets will be removed.
+The remaining tokens are placed back, and the symbol `$`, the name `notnow`, the number, the symbol `?`, the symbol `::`, and beginning and ending brackets will be removed.
 ```lua
 $notnow;none -- $none, same as \$ here
 $tostring($notnow:]) -- "]", same as \] here, this is interesting if the token used is created from another macro